Category: Birds

 australasian-gannet-at-the-muriwai-gannet-colony-waitakere-new-zealand-2

 Bob and I had a long list of sights to see in New Zealand and first up was the gannet colony at Muriwai Regional Park just outside of Auckland.
-About an hour’s drive north of Lone Kauri Lodge where we were staying on the North Island, it made for the perfect day trip.
+About an hour’s drive north of where we were staying on the North Island, it made for the perfect day trip.
 Over 2,000 Australasian Gannets make up the colony at Muriwai, which is one of only three mainland gannet colonies in New Zealand.
 Read more

-A Northern Parula Warbler in a Backyard Oasis
+Northern Parula Warbler in a Backyard Oasis

 Northern parula sitting on a tree limb in Toronto, Ontario